gchurch/raytracer/README.md

 ## Execution

-Make sure you are in the raytracer repository and issue the command:
+To execute the raytracer, enter the command:

 ```
 $ make run